 Build and component testing

-This is where the software is built.
-Code is reviewed before going into a source-code repository.
-The components – the smallest testable unit – are continually tested.
+This is where we build the software.
+We will review the code before going into a source-code repository.
+We will test the components – the smallest testable unit – continually.
 The software is then built and archived, while the artifact is stored in an artifact repository.

 - Automated tests confirm the new version works.